-If you’re reconsidering Facebook network advertising in the wake of recent revelations, you are not alone.
+If you’re reconsidering the ethics of Facebook advertising in the wake of recent revelations, you are not alone.

 We’ve been here before, as we reported on the Stop Hate for Profit initiative last year.
 That campaign, organized by the Anti-Defamation League (ADL) and the NAACP among others, may have had little impact on Facebook ad revenue, but it did provide advertisers with a platform for communicating serious concerns about the company’s algorithms that reward divisive and even harmful conversations.